How Do You Get Nonprofit Board Members to Fundraise?

 If you didn’t – no worries, read up on building a Board Member Recruitment Committee.

 If you’re like most Nonprofits, you’re still struggling with getting board members to participate in fundraising.
 Chances are, you’ve got 2 to 3 board members doing all the fundraising work.
-Sound about right?
+Sounds about right?

 Well, here are 3 tips to get your Nonprofit board members successfully involved in fundraising.
 Nobody joins a board to fail, and these 3 tips will not only raise more money and increase donor engagement – you’ll also help your board members have more fun while creating a culture of philanthropy across your Nonprofit.